OUTINGS

 Cowlitz County

-From Barrier Dam and downstream, the Cowlitz offers opportunities for Steelhead, Salmon and trout
+From Barrier Dam and downstream, the Cowlitz offers opportunities for Steelhead, Salmon and feisty hatchery cutthroat trout.

 December